MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 ### Ref-Ref contributions

-The terms arising from the ``L_0`` and ``R_0`` (reference-reference) are quite straight forward to derive:
+The terms arising from the ``L_0`` and ``R_0`` (reference-reference) are quite straightforward to derive:

 ``
 D_{pq}^\text{ref-ref}